sassoftware/viya-ark/playbooks/merge-playbook/README.md

 ## Requirements for running the Playbook
 * Install "ruamel.yaml and six" in your Python installation by running `pip install ruamel.yaml six`
-* The Merge SAS Viya Deployment Files playbooks must be placed under a new generated sas_viya_playbook directory where SAS Viya will be deployed, separate from the sas_viya_playbook directory that was previously deployed from.
+* The Merge SAS Viya Deployment Files playbooks must be placed under a new generated sas_viya_playbook directory from which the target SAS Viya will be deployed.
+That directory is separate from the current, source sas_viya_playbook directory.
   The directory structure of this project must be preserved.
 For example: ```sas_viya_playbook/viya-ark/playbooks/merge-playboook/```
-* The following SAS Viya configuration files that were used in the previous deployment must exist in the ```sas_viya_playbook``` directory:
+* The following SAS Viya configuration files that were used to create the current deployment must exist in the source ```sas_viya_playbook``` directory:
   * ```inventory.ini```
   * ```ansible.cfg```
   * ```vars.yml```